mienaikoe/ziyu/Chapters/3-3-Chapter17.md

 "I will.
 Just gotta save the world first," she responded.

 "Just another day for you," she said with a voice almost motherly.
-"Well, the docks aren't big enough for saffas so you'll have to leave them here.
+"Well, the dockways aren't big enough for saffas so you'll have to leave them here.
 They'll be safe on these wetlands as long as they're well trained.
 And I assume since you made it this far, that won't be an issue?"

 Melna said, "Yes, of course," remembering to herself how fussy Laen-Laen could get if he wasn't well fed.